LiveWire (company): Products

 LiveWire manufactures the LiveWire brand of motorcycles.
 Its first product is the LiveWire ONE electric motorcycle.
 Electric motorcycles are seen as easier and quieter to ride than gas-powered motorcycles, with no clutch or gearshift, or hot exhaust pipes.

 The company reportedly planned to develop three more electric models with a goal of manufacturing 100,000 motorcycles by 2026.

 The company's second model, the LiveWire Del Mar, was announced in February 2022, and was reportedly the first to use LiveWire's scalable, modular ARROW platform.
-It was intended to be lighter and less expensive than the LiveWire One.
+It was intended to be lighter and less expensive than the LiveWire One, and debuted in the US market at $15,500 MSRP.

+In November 2024, Livewire announced enhancing their existing partnership with Powersports company KYMCO to produce the Maxi-Scooter, utilizing the same ARROW powertrain as their current S2 product line.
+The LiveWire Maxi-Scooter is expected to debut in the first half of 2026.

 Sales

-In February 2025 the company published sales results from 2023 and 2024, with a slight decline from 660 to 612 motorcylce units for each year.
+In February 2025 the company published sales results from 2023 and 2024, with a slight decline from 660 to 612 motorcycle units for each year.

 Operations

 The company operates dual headquarters at Milwaukee, Wisconsin and Mountain View, California.
 Its motorcycles are manufactured in York, Pennsylvania at Harley Davidson's plant.
 The company reportedly plans to continue to work with Harley Davidson dealers, and is also reportedly planning dedicated LiveWire showrooms, starting in California.

 As of January 2022, Harley Davidson Chairman and CEO Jochen Zeitz was continuing to lead LiveWire as a separate corporate entity and was the acting CEO, while Ryan Morrissey was the company's president.